rixth/customSelect/README.md

 ## Options

+* multimode (this is a nested hash, which only relates to multiple selects)
   * placeholder (*default: Please select some items*): if you're using a multiple select and no options are selected, this is the text that is shown
+  * defaultValue (*default: null*) if all options in a multiselect are unchecked, select this option.

 ## Methods